CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ## <a name="parameters"></a>Paramètres
  `document`
- [in] Le document pour lequel l’offset est demandé.
+ [in] The document for which the offset is requested.

  `line`
- [in] Ligne du document correspondant aux plages.
+ [in] The document line corresponding to the ranges.

  `column`
- [in] Colonne du document correspondant aux plages.
+ [in] The document column corresponding to the ranges.

  `cRanges`
  [in] Taille du tableau `ranges`.

  `pcRanges`
- [out] Un pointeur vers un `ULONG32` qui reçoit la taille de la mémoire tampon requise pour contenir les plages.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the ranges.

  `ranges`
- [out] Pointeur vers la mémoire tampon qui reçoit les plages.
+ [out] A pointer to the buffer that receives the ranges.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi